3.5 - Data Analysis Tools

 Data tables allow for the most simple form of pattern discovery and are a good method of speedy, short-term data analysis.
 However they present data in its current format and cannot show change or trends over time - a product may have a high stock level because it is popular and has just been ordered in, rather than because no-one is buying it.

 A simplified data table for a supermarket.

 Visualising data (by producing a chart or graph of collected data for example) makes it easier for an audience to see trends and patterns.

 Visualising data, like the bar chart to the right of the supermarket table from the tool above, makes it easier to understand and quicker to interpret.

 In this example, It is easier to see using the chart that steak pies are low in stock and should be re-ordered soon.

 A bar chart of the supermarket data table.

 Trend & Pattern Identification

-Data cleaning ensures that any stored data is up-to-date and accurate per the Data Protection Act (1998).
+Data cleaning ensures that any stored data is up-to-date and accurate, in accordance with the Data Protection Act (2018).
 Forms of data cleaning include removing customers who have not made a purchase in a certain amount of time (e.g. two years) and periodically checking that user addresses are up to date.